-Cleaning motivation can be as elusive as a bra that doesn’t ride up.
-And then you shrink it in the dryer and have to start all over.
+Finding cleaning motivation can be as elusive as finding a bra that doesn’t ride up.

-Well, maybe that’s just the bra but you get my point – motivation to clean your house can be hard to find.
+Oh yeah – Motivation to clean your house can be hard to find.
 Luckily, I can help.

 You knew I’d say that…